-- Discuss principles and concepts of experimental design of studies in rodents or lagomorphs, and good scientific practice, - Demonstrate a respectful and considerate attitude to research animals and their tissues.
+- discuss principles and concepts of experimental design of studies using laboratory animals, - distinguish good scientific practice in animal research.

 Content

 This course provides education and training in laboratory animal science for those who will undertake experimental procedures, with focus on rodents and lagomorphs, and provides initial training for those who will design experimental procedures and analyse scientific literature and/or data that have been generated from studies involving animals.